-Circuit training is a time-efficient way to combine both your strength training and cardiovascular exercises into one condense package.
+Circuit training is a time-efficient way to combine both your strength training and cardiovascular exercises into one condensed package.
 Scientists have even discovered the locomotor improving powers of circuit training because it works the entire body!
-Alternating between cardio and strength training while performing as many correct reps as possible can help you get a full body workout in less than 50 minutes.
+Alternating between cardio and strength training while performing as many correct reps as possible can help you get a full-body workout in less than 50 minutes.

 Circuit workout you can try today

-Doctors and scientists have long known that circuit training can improve muscular functionality of patients with certain muscular disease or injuries like stroke victims (Dean et al 1999), patients with cerebral palsy (Blundell et al 2003), paraplegics (Jacobs et al 2000), etc.
+Doctors and scientists have long known that circuit training can improve muscular functionality of patients with certain muscular diseases or injuries like stroke victims (Dean et al 1999), patients with cerebral palsy (Blundell et al 2003), and paraplegics (Jacobs et al 2000), etc.

 - Standing high knees